boytchev/suica/README.md

 ```

 [**Suica.js**](https://github.com/boytchev/suica) is a library for easy
 programming of mobile 3D graphics in JavaScript.
-The old version Suica 1.0 used
-WebGL.
-The new Suica 2.0, which is currently **under heavy but rapid development**
+Suica 2.0, which is currently
-is based on [Three.js](https://threejs.org).
-Suica is created to support
+**under heavy but rapid development**, is based on [Three.js](https://threejs.org).
-undergraduate courses for students from the
+Suica is used in several undergraduate courses in the
 [Faculty of Mathematics and Informatics](https://www.fmi.uni-sofia.bg/en) at
 [Sofia University](https://www.uni-sofia.bg/index.php/eng).